 How to Adopt Healthy Sleep Habits

 There are many ways to improve sleep, including lifestyle changes, treatment for sleep disorders, and scheduling choices.
-Everyone has varying social, environmental, and individual needs that can impact their sleep that should be taken into account.
+Everyone has varying social, environmental, and individual needs that can impact their sleep and should be taken into account.
 Taking steps to improve sleep habits and behavior could help improve sleep.

 - Put sleep at the top of the list: Prioritize sleep and make time for it.

 - Get more hours: Consider extending your sleep if you’re a short sleeper.

 - Develop a schedule: Set a consistent sleep and wake schedule that is consistent on both weekdays and weekends.